thomasStewDLC25/Altadena25/README.md

 # Altadena25

 These images capture the Altadena, CA wildfires that occured in January 2025.
 The satelite imagery was extracted from images collected from mid January to late January.
+The animation mp4 file is shared here.
+Please download to view the animation.

 # Altadena Fire NBR Animation using Google Earth Engine